Two Cues Every Man Should Look For From Women

 When I see flirtation go south at my bar it is always because the man fails to recognize the woman has lost interest.
 She’s looking down at her drink and only responding to be polite and yet the man just keeps talking on and on—in fact he usually ends up talking more to make up for her lack of input.
 He gets anxious and more aggressive and maybe a bit snarky because he’s confused and frustrated.
 He can sense things aren’t going right but she’s still laughing and smiling at him, so she must still be interested, right?

 Men, we all need to open our eyes a bit more and learn to accept failure with grace.
-If the woman isn’t looking you in the eye and she’s really driving any of the conversation, it’s time to say “nice meeting you,” and leave it at that.
+If the woman isn’t looking you in the eye and she’s not really driving any of the conversation, it’s time to say “nice meeting you,” and leave it at that.

 Period.
 Full stop.